yanganto/relayer-game/README.md

   - For example: '10.0', that means the bond of each submit is always 10.0.

 - `reward_function`
-  - The reward from relayers including the treasury and the bonds from the lie relayers (attackers)
+  - The reward from relayers including the treasury and the slash from the lie relayers (attackers)
-  - It may be reasonable when that the bond part of reward should be the same as bond functions
-    - For example, both the first round submit and the second round submit are to help to beat the attackers in the first round.
+  - It may be reasonable when that the slash part of reward should be the same as bond functions, but both the first round submit and the second round submit are to help to beat the attackers in the first round, so the slash from the first round sumit may split some portion for the honest relayers in the second round.
-  - And also it may be that the treasure part is not for the submit rounds after the first submit
+  - And also it may be that the treasure part is only for the last submit rounds, if the slash never split to the next round
     - the treasure part is from the fee of redeem action, but it will be a debet without limitation in simulation

 ## Initialize status of Darwinia and Ethereum